bifrost-finance/bifrost/docs/eos/README.md

 ### Bifrost to EOS

-Before testing, you have to setup some necessary steps.
+Before testing, you have to set up some necessary steps.

 - Multisignature Configuration